Higher Place

 "Higher Place" is a song by Belgian DJ duo Dimitri Vegas & Like Mike.
 It features the vocals from American singer Ne-Yo, who co-wrote the lyrics with Dimitri Thivaios.
+The song also has the vocals of Like Mike on the chorus, the first time when he appears on a song as vocalist.
 The single gave the duo their first number one in the United States, where it topped the Billboard Dance Club Songs chart in its 6 January 2016 issue.